 began to weep in spite of her resolve.

 But another look at the mutilated sister decides her and the deed is done.
-Ovid appears to delight in the gore of this story, and yet the description of Philomena does not disguise the horror of what has been done to her.
-Is Ovid here simply pandering to the lascivious and violent tastes of his Roman audience?
-Or is he consciously displaying the terrifying danger of such texts that appeal to our base instincts for cruelty?
+Ovid appears to delight in the horror of this myth, with graphic descriptions of the violence and heartrending portrayals of the victims.
+Is he simply pandering to the lascivious and violent tastes of his Roman audience?
+Or is he consciously revealing the terrifying appeal such texts can have to humanity’s morbid fascinations?
 Should we credit him for his sympathetic treatment of the subjugated female?
-Or is he to be blamed for perpetuating a cultural pattern of exploiting and silencing women?
-Furthermore what are we to make of the mother murdering her child?
-Women here are shown to be just as violent as men, and it is this horrific murder that stays with us once the story is finished.
+Or is he to be condemned for perpetuating a cultural pattern of exploiting and silencing women?
+And yet these last two readings are surely undermined by Philomena and Procne’s revenge, which involves the murder of an innocent child.

-These are extremely complex questions and ones that I have no real solution to.
 What is clear is that Ovid is playing with the tension between the male and female voice.
 The elaborate lies of Tereus and the clever poetry of Ovid are in tension with the hidden narrative of Philomela’s weave and Procne’s silent response to this message.
-And yet the female message is no less effective for this, and it ultimately overthrows the controlling male tyrant.
+And yet the female is no less effective for this, and it ultimately overthrows the controlling male tyrant.

 Joplin is a feminist critic who writes about the role of weaving in her article “The Voice of the Shuttle is Ours”.
 She argues that Philomela’s loom represents an assertion of the female will to survive, in spite of everything that threatens to silence it, including the male literary tradition.
-Personally I do not think there is any clean or positive message to be taken from such a horrific story, and this is perhaps reflected in the end to Ovid’s tale.
+However, there is no clean or positive message to be taken from such a horrific story, and this is perhaps reflected in the end to Ovid’s tale.
 As Tereus rushes to murder his wife and her sister the three are transformed into birds.
-Procne is transformed into a swallow, the red feathers on her chest a brand for the murder she committed.
+Procne changes into a swallow, the red feathers on her chest a brand for the murder she committed.
 But Tereus is transformed into a large bird of prey with a sharp beak, the Hoopoe.
 Rather than any resolution the three are doomed to an endless chase, the male forever hunting his prey.

 Joplin, P.C.
 “The Voice of the Shuttle is Ours” in Rape and Representation (1991).